Corsair NIGHTSWORD RGB Tunable Gaming Mouse Review

 Under the mouse is a little compartment where you can fit extra weights to customise the weight feel and balance.
 This part of the mouse does not feel as refined as the G502 from Logitech and the weights come in two sizes, three of each - 4.5g and 2.7g.

 Early Problems with Corsair NIGHTSWORD

 Update 31st May 2021: This mouse has been constantly plagued with issues where the mouse stops responding randomly.
 Sometimes during gaming, sometimes just using Windows.
-Tried many, many things to fix including disabling lighting, setting USB ports to not sleep, clean installation of iCue 3 and 4, forcing firmware updates, clearing all my profiles and resetting defaults, resetting the mouse.
+Tried many, many things to fix including disabling lighting, setting USB ports to not sleep, clean installation of iCue 3 and 4, forcing firmware updates, clearing all my profiles and resetting defaults, and resetting the mouse.
 Nothing worked.
-Contacted Corsair support who basically gave a copy and paste reply that the device has to be returned.
-Replacement arrived and had same problem.
+Contacted Corsair support who basically gave a copy-and-paste reply that the device has to be returned.
+The replacement arrived and had the same problem.